 Begin the hepatitis A and B immunizations and boosters for diphtheria, tetanus, measles, and mumps

-Stabilize and understand the treatment for any chronic health concerns you may have, including emotional disorders; if you take prescription medicine for a chronic health or mental health concern, continue to do so unless advised by a physician
+Stabilize and understand the treatment for any chronic medical or mental health concerns you may have; if you take prescription medicine for a chronic health or mental health concern, continue to do so unless advised by a physician

 Start setting aside personal interests and devote increasingly more time and attention to serving the Lord